Contingent vs Retained Search: Which Hospitality Recruiting Model Works Best?

 “Upfront Fees Guarantee Better Results”

-An upfront fee does not guarantee success.
-Retained search delivers value through process, assessment, and partnership, not simply through payment structure.
-Outcomes depend on recruiter expertise, industry knowledge, and alignment with client goals.
+An upfront fee does not automatically ensure success.
+Retained search delivers value through process, expertise, and alignment, not payment structure alone.

 “Speed and Quality Can’t Coexist”

-Speed and quality are not mutually exclusive.
-The key is matching the recruiting model to the role.
-Contingent recruiting can deliver quality quickly for operational roles, while retained search balances speed with depth for leadership positions.
+Speed and quality can coexist when the recruitment model is matched to the role.
+Contingent recruiting delivers speed, while retained search balances speed with depth for executive level roles.

 How Hospitality Organizations Can Use Both Models Strategically